Student Spotlight: Susan Neustrom, Ed.D.

 "When I first took my GED tests, I was intimidated by the thought of being in college.
 I felt that I was too stupid to even consider it.
 So if I could just get a GED, I would be happy," she said.
 "But everyone I encountered at COD was supportive and empathetic.
 I was not treated as an older adult trying to be a student.
 Instead, I was treated as an adult seeking knowledge."

-Neustrom saw an advertisement about the COD Adult Fast Track program and earning an associate's degree in two years, so she contacted COD.
+Neustrom saw an advertisement about COD's Adult Fast Track program and earning an associate's degree in two years, so she contacted COD.
 But she was concerned about combining schoolwork with her own job, family obligations and volunteer work at a crisis pregnancy center once a week.

 Because she never developed good study habits in school, Neustrom also worried about the rigor of the Adult Fast Track program.